Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 59,680 people, 24,558 houses or apartments, and a median cost of homes of $77,174, house prices in Springfield are some of the most affordable in Ohio as well as the nation.
+With a population of 59,087, 24,558 total housing units (homes and apartments), and a median house value of $75,482, house prices in Springfield are some of the most affordable in Ohio as well as the nation.

 Single-family detached homes are the single most common housing type in Springfield, accounting for 64.68% of the city's housing units.
 Other types of housing that are prevalent in Springfield include large apartment complexes or high rise apartments ( 14.25%), duplexes, homes converted to apartments or other small apartment buildings ( 12.17%), and a few row houses and other attached homes ( 8.18%).

 The most prevalent building size and type in Springfield are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 47.65% owning and 52.35% renting.

 The housing in Springfield was primarily built before 1939 ( 39.55%), making the housing stock in Springfield some of the oldest overall in America, although there is a range of ages of homes in Springfield.
 The next most important housing age is between 1940-1969 ( 36.75%), followed by between 1970-1999 ( 19.11%).
 There's also some housing in Springfield built between 2000 and later ( 4.59%).